-- Get your SF State Student ID after you enroll in Spring 2020 classes
+- Get your SF State student ID

-1. Accept your admissions offer
+1. Accept your admission offer

-Please note: If you were admitted on a Conditional basis, your admission letter will indicate what course(s) you need to fulfill prior to admission or during your first semester in order to be moved from Conditional to Classified status.
+If you were admitted on a Conditional basis, your admission letter will indicate what course(s) you need to fulfill prior to admission or during your first semester in order to be moved from Conditional to Classified status.

 2. Submit Official Transcripts

 The Division of Graduate Studies at San Francisco State University requires all admitted students to submit an official sealed transcript from all universities and community colleges.
 All official transcripts (and international academic documents) should be submitted before the start of the semester, preferably before you register for your first semester classes.
-Visit our University's Official Transcript Requirement page for details on how to submit transcripts and academic documents.
+Visit our University's Official Transcript Requirement page for details on how and where to submit transcripts and academic documents.
 Students who have taken courses at San Francisco State University do not need to submit an SF State transcript.

 Any international transcripts must include original transcripts plus a certified English translation.
 If your official transcripts do not show the degree received, then a copy of your diploma with a certified English Translation is also required.
 International students should also review the information about specific Admission criteria by Country.

-3. Submit proof of immunization prior to class registration
+3. Submit proof of immunization

-Your admission letter will mention whether you were admitted Conditionally and will list if you need to fulfill either the Programming or Statistics pre-requisites.
-You may refer to the information on our MSBA pre-requisite requirements page to complete the required online courses by January 23, 2020.
-Please submit your proof of course completion to Professor Leyla Ozsen at firstname.lastname@example.org.
+Your admissions letter will mention whether you were admitted Conditionally and will list if you need to fulfill either the Information Systems or Statistics pre-requisite for the MSBA program.

 Students must complete the following steps: